Check these COVID-19 risk scores before traveling this holiday season

 The new risk scores build on the Healthweather map the company launched earlier this year, which shows whether states are at low, medium, or high risk of rising cases and highlights when cases might surge.
 Now users can enter their zip code and get a risk score for their region.
 For example, Hennepin County in Minnesota, where Minneapolis is located, has a critical risk score of 83 (100 being the most critical).
 The app warns people to exercise extreme caution in the area because case numbers are very high and the virus is spreading rapidly there.

 The risk scores are based on Kinsa’s temperature data from more than 2 million smart thermometers, as well as case data from Johns Hopkins University.
 Kinsa CEO Inder Singh says the company is able to predict COVID-19 outbreaks 10 days in advance.
-The company has smart thermometers in about 75% of the U.S., which means that it is not able to collect a large amount of data in every single county.
+The company has smart thermometers in every county in the U.S., but it does not have a large amount of data in every single county.
 Kinsa plans to add an indicator to its risk assessments that will show how reliable each county’s risk score is based on how much data is available.

 In addition to a COVID-19 risk rate, the score will also tell you what demographics are most at risk and what to do to lower your risk of infection.
 For example, in California’s Contra Costa County, which has a moderate risk score of 27, Kinsa advises at-risk groups to minimize social contact.
 It also advises everyone to increase hand washing.
 By contrast, in Pima County, Arizona, which has a high risk score of 59, Kinsa recommends at-risk groups to stop all social contact.
 It also advises all groups to limit social interactions and increase hand washing and mask wearing.